 The Customiz ed Training Program supports economic development efforts that provide training opportunities for eligible businesses and industries.
-This program combines the former New and Expanding Industry Training Program, Customized Industry Training Program and the Focused Industry Training Program to simultaneously prepare North Carolina's workforce with the skills essential to successful employment in emerging industries.
+This program combines the former New and Expanding Industry Training Program and Customized Industry Training Program to simultaneously prepare North Carolina's workforce with the skills essential to successful employment in emerging industries.